openshift/enhancements/enhancements/api-review/gcp_user_defined_labels.md

 OpenShift operators(Cluster Infrastructure, Storage) that create GCP resources will apply these tags to all GCP resources they create.

-Resources which support tags and is required by OpenShift are Compute Engine Instances, Cloud Storage Buckets.
+Resources which support tags and is required by OpenShift are Compute VM Instances, Compute Disks, Compute Images, Compute Snapshots, Filestore Instances and Cloud Storage Buckets.

 Tag operations are restricted through quotas and the quota for tag write operation `TagsWriteRequestsPerMinutePerProject` has a default limit of 600requests/minute.
 Rate limit